 Before you fall in love with a pre-foreclosure, be wary of potential problems.
 If the owners can’t pay their mortgage, they have probably been in serious financial trouble for several months.
 As a result, the house might need extensive maintenance.
 The majority of pre-foreclosures are sold “as is”, which means buyers are on the hook for repairs.

-Additionally, check the home’s title to determine whether or not it is encumbered by judgment lines or a home equity line of credit.
+Check the home’s title to determine if it is encumbered by judgment lines or a home equity line of credit.

 If the owner fails to pay the outstanding mortgage, the lender will most likely move on to the auction stage of foreclosure.
 Each state has its own rules regarding real estate auctions, but there is usually plenty of public notice regarding these sales.
 House hunters can obtain auction information by checking local newspapers and websites that specialize in posting foreclosure auction information.